Notice for Unrecognized Devices

 In addition to the WordPress admin login notice, an Unrecognized Login Notification email (optional, but recommended) can also alert you whenever an unrecognized device has been used to log in.

 The Unrecognized Login Notification email is customizable from iThemes Security’s Notification Center.
-From the settings, you can use the default text or add your own.
-This email notification also supports basic HTML and email tags.
+From the Notification Center settings, you can use the default text or add your own.
+This email notification supports basic HTML and email tags.

 Restrict Capabilities on Unrecognized Sessions